MrHurniak/jwt.example/README.md

 ```bash script
 mvn clean install
 ```
-> Or your IDE do it for you
+> Or your IDE will do it for you
 - Run migration of SQL scripts to create the tables and fill some sample data
 ```bash script
 mvn flyway:migrate